• Skip to primary navigation

 Instructions

 • Stir together the ingredients.
-In a large saucepan, stir together the milk, heavy cream, uncooked rice, and maple syrup.
-Bring to a simmer over medium heat while whisking frequently.
+In a large saucepan, whisk the milk, heavy cream, uncooked rice, and maple syrup together.
+Heat this mixture over medium-high heat, whisking frequently, until it reaches a simmer.
+Do not let it come to a full boil.

 Notes